Mir-Sayid Bakhrom Mausoleum: Archaeological researches

 In the first half of the 20th century, when Soviet archaeologists organized expeditions in Karmana and began to study historical structures, the facade of Mir-Sayid Bakhrom's mausoleum was plastered beyond recognition, one side was covered with porches connected to the mosque, and only the northern and western walls were visible from the outside.
 For this reason, many researchers thought that the mausoleum was a modern building and did not pay any attention.

 In 1934, the members of the Zarafshan archaeological expedition conducted research in the tomb of Mir-Sayid Bakhrom, but mistakenly they included it among the structures of the later period.
 Expedition member Vasily Shishkin drew a schematic drawing of the embossed pattern of the building in his diary.

 Archaeologist Antonina Pisarczyk, who specialized in the study of the architectural monuments of Karmana in 1942, focused on this mausoleum and published a book with a brief description of the mausoleum and several images.
 In 1947, the mausoleum was thoroughly studied by architects and archaeologists, and the excess plasters on the exterior and interior were scraped.

 World Heritage status

 This site was added to the UNESCO World Heritage Tentative List on January 18, 2008, in the Cultural category.
+It was finally listed as a World Heritage Site in 2023 as part of the Silk Roads: Zarafshan-Karakum Corridor listing.